 Cotton & Water Series, Part 1

-Examine science-based data surrounding cotton’s water use.
-Dr. Ed Barnes, Cotton Incorporated’s Senior Director of Agriculture and Environmental Research, discusses on-going research that continues to improve cotton’s water productivity.
+Dr. Ed Barnes, Cotton Incorporated’s Senior Director of Agriculture and Environmental Research, discusses ongoing research to improve the efficiency of water use in cotton production.

 Webinar originally played 5/28/20